 Users frequently import fold change and p-value data.
 This data is not used in the Literature Lab™ analysis.
-It is useful for adding context in the PLUS Viewer, and results can be sorted by the these values.
+It is useful for adding context in the PLUS Viewer, and results can be ranked by the these values.
 See the the Help files in Literature Lab™ PLUS for more information.

-Validate the gene list and repair the error in the imported symbol for RUNX1 per the method described in Example 1, above.
+Validate the gene list and repair the error in the imported symbol for RUNX1 as described in Example 1, above.

 When we Submit the data for Analysis we see a message about the values in the Fold Change field.